-- Social distancing practiced on the bus as much as possible during transit.
-For instance, one rider per seat in every other row with buses at a lower capacity, possibly 50%. - Keeping those together in program, who reside together or ride on the same bus. - Bus aides provided to ensure safety and social distancing. - Face coverings worn by all bus company staff. - Face coverings may be worn by program participants at the discretion of their guardian and if safe and feasible for the individual, windows open to provide ventilation (except during inclement weather). - Buses cleaned and disinfected between each use.
+- Social distancing practiced on the bus as much as possible during transit. - Masks may be worn by program participants at the discretion of their guardian and if safe and feasible for the individual, windows open to provide ventilation (except during inclement weather). - Buses cleaned and disinfected between each use.